oracle/weblogic-deploy-tooling/documentation/3.0/content/release-notes/_index.md

 - #1330: Fixed a Windows issue with environment variable substitution where environment variable references in the model that were not all upper-case were not working properly.
 - #1335: Removed unused and undocumented `-prev_model_file` argument `deployApps` and `updateDomain` tools.
 (WDT-707)
 - #1344: Removed `-archive_file` argument from the `extractDomainResource` tool since the model can no longer be stored in the archive file.
 (WDT-708)
 - #1367: Corrected the behavior of the archive class to rename directories when an existing directory of the same name already exists.
   This makes the behavior for files and directories consistent.
 (WDT-722)
+- #1374: Corrected a problem discovering a domain with a Coherence cluster with a custom configuration file.

 #### Known Issues